bvenkatakarthik/bvenkatakarthik.github.io/_posts/2026-04-08-Udacity_Programming_for_DS_1_Intro_SQL_2026_04_08.md

 1. Data integrity is ensured - only the data you want to be entered is entered, and only certain users are able to enter data into the database.
 2. Data can be accessed quickly - SQL allows you to obtain results very quickly from the data stored in a database.
 Code can be optimized to quickly pull results.
 3. Data is easily shared - multiple individuals can access data stored in a database, and the data is the same for all users allowing for consistent results for anyone with access to your database.

+[**How databases store data**]

+Database tables are organized by column, and each column must have a unique name.

+In a database table, all the data in a column must be of the same type.

+A few key points about data stored in SQL databases:

+1. **Data in databases is stored in tables that can be thought of just like Excel spreadsheets.** For the most part, you can think of a database as a bunch of Excel spreadsheets.
+Each spreadsheet has rows and columns.
+Where each row holds data on a transaction, a person, a company, etc., while each column holds data pertaining to a particular aspect of one of the rows you care about like a name, location, a unique id, etc.

+2. **All the data in the same column must match in terms of data type.**
+    An entire column is considered quantitative, discrete, or as some sort of string.
+This means if you have one row with a string in a particular column, the entire column might change to a text data type. **This can be very bad if you want to do math with this column!**

+3. **Consistent column types are one of the main reasons working with databases is fast.** Often databases hold a LOT of data.
+So, knowing that the columns are all of the same types of data means that obtaining data from a database can still be fast.